lucafrance/lucafrance.github.io/_posts/2022-12-29-obsidian-git.md

 ---
-title: How to use Obsidian with git and GitHub
+title: How to version your Obsidian with git and GitHub
 tags: []
 ---

-- configura il plugin
-  - disable notifications
-  - update intervall
-  - push on backup per

 Fork this [template repository in GitHub](https://github.com/lucafrance/obsidian-vault-template), which includes a ready to use `.gitignore` file.
 The `.gitignore` is set up to ignore by default the whole `.obsidian`folder and only include explicitly mentioned configuration files.